mauke/Keyword-Simple/.github/README.md

 This also means your new keywords can only occur at the beginning of a statement, not embedded in an expression.

+Keywords in the replacement part of a `s//.../e` substitution aren't handled correctly and break parsing.

 There are barely any tests.

 # SUPPORT AND DOCUMENTATION